phsym/prettytable-rs/README.md

 ## SemVer Policy

+* Pre-1.0.0 breaking changes will follow a minor version bump
-* All on-by-default features of this library are covered by SemVer
+* Post-1.0.0 All default features of this library are covered by SemVer
 * MSRV is considered exempt from SemVer as noted above

 ## Basic usage